 - An organization in a "No Wrong Door System," like an Aging and Disability Resource Center (ADRC), Area Agency on Aging (AAA), or Center for Independent Living (CIL)

 American Indians and Alaska Natives can contact their local Indian health care providers for more information.

 Some long-term care options you can consider:

-There are a variety of community services that might help you with your personal care and activities, as well as home modification and equipment to support you staying at home.
-Some services, like volunteer groups that help with shopping or transportation, may be low cost or the group may ask for a voluntary donation.
-Some services may be available at varied costs depending on where you live and the services you need.
-These home services and programs may be available in your community:
+A number of different home- and community-based services may be available to help with your personal care and activities.
+Some services are covered by Medicaid.
+Depending on your state, these may include home health services, transportation to medical care, personal care, hospice, or case management.
+Other services may be available through other community sources, like volunteer groups that help with things like shopping or transportation.
+These services may be low cost or the group may ask for a voluntary donation.
+Some services may be available at lower costs depending on where you live and what you need.

 - Senior centers

 - Friendly visitor programs

 - Help with shopping and transportation